 In accounting parlance, depreciation is referred to as the reduction in the cost of a fixed asset in sequential order, due to wear and tear until the asset becomes obsolete.

 Machinery, vehicle, equipment, building are some examples of assets that are likely to experience wear and tear or obsolescence.

 Depreciation expense refers to the expenses that are charged to fixed assets based on how much the assets get consumed during the accounting period according to the accounting policy of the business.

 For accounting purposes, depreciation expense is not represented as a cash transaction, but it shows how much of an asset’s value the business has utilized over a period.

 Here are certain factors that are essential to calculate depreciation

 - Useful Life: It is that time until which the asset can function productively.
 Beyond this period, the asset will not be performing at its best and will not be cost-effective for the business.

 - Salvage Value: Salvage value is the price of the asset at which it can be sold post the useful life of the asset.

 - Cost of the asset: It includes taxes, setup, and shipping expenses.

-There are three different methods of calculating depreciation expense, which are:
+There are two different methods of calculating depreciation expense, which are: